 The Military Museum with heavy weapons on display is in the Upper City of the fort.
 Here, you can see cannons from different epochs, then tanks from WWII, as well as naval artillery weapons, torpedo launchers, etc.

-At the very walls of the fortress, located above the mouth of the Sava River into the Danube, is the monument Pobednik, one of the most famous symbols of Belgrade.
+At the very walls of the fortress, located above the mouth of the Sava River into the Danube, is the monument Pobednik.
+It is one of the most famous symbols of Belgrade.
 If you ask the locals what to see in Belgrade, most of them will tell you – Kalemegdan and the Pobednik monument.

-It used to be a place full of vineyards where wealthy people built summer cottages.
+Once upon a time, Topcider used to be a place full of vineyards.
+There, wealthy people built summer cottages.
 Topcider is now a park with well-maintained trails, lush vegetation, streams, and lakes.
 It houses the Konak of Prince Milos, the Church Konak and the Topcider Church, the Zetelica sculpture, and the monument to Archibald Rice.

 The Kosutnjak Forest occupies a unique part within Topcider.

-The name Kosutnjak is believed to have originated because of does (doe means kosuta in Serbian) that used to live there.
-It used to be a court hunting ground and is known throughout history as the site of the assassination of Prince Mihailo Obrenovic.
+The name Kosutnjak is believed to have originated because of does that used to live there.
+Doe means kosuta in Serbian.
+During one period, it used to be a court hunting ground.
+However, it is also known as a place where Prince Mihailo Obrenovic was assassinated.

 Today, Kosutnjak is a park-forest and a popular picnic area of Belgrade.
-It is also made of two unique complexes: Pioneer City and Film City.
-There is also a large number of sports fields, several swimming pools, and even ski slopes within the Kosutnjak Sports and Recreation Center.
-Kosutnjak also has a 1200-meter-long trim trail with exercise equipment, the Hajduk spring.
+There are two unique complexes that make Kosutnjak: Pioneer City and Film City.
+There is a large number of sports fields, several swimming pools, and even ski slopes within the Kosutnjak Sports and Recreation Center.
+Kosutnjak also has a 1200-meter-long trim trail with exercise equipment and the Hajduk spring.
 The Kosutnjak Forest itself is protected as a natural monument.

 4. Zvezdara Forest

 Zvezdara Forest is a popular picnic area, located near the city center.
 Part of the forest is arranged as a park, so people often come here to relax or for recreation.
-There is an Astronomical Observatory in the Zvezdara Forest, as well as the Mihajlo Pupin Institute, and the Zvezdara Science and Technology Park.
+There is an Astronomical Observatory here, as well as the Mihajlo Pupin Institute, and the Zvezdara Science and Technology Park.